Court battle in gender reform row between SNP and UK Governments set for September

-A procedural hearing in the Scottish Government’s legal challenge against the UK Government’s use of a section 35 order was held this morning with the full case to be heard next month.
+A procedural hearing in the Scottish Government’s legal challenge against the UK Government’s use of a section 35 order over Holyrood gender reform legislation was held this morning with the full case to be heard next month.

-It was confirmed at today's short hearing that the full legal battle will begin on September 19.
+It was confirmed at today's short hearing that the substantive legal battle will begin on September 19.
 It is due to last three days.

 The Lord Advocate Dorothy Bain is representing the Scottish Government while the UK Government's case is being put by representatives of the Office of the Advocate General.